MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-linux.md

 1. On certain platforms, also download package dependencies.
 The list of [required packages are the same as those for Microsoft R Server 9.1.0](rserver-install-linux-hadoop-packages.md).
 If the **target system** is missing any, download the ones you will need.

-   > [!Note]
+   If you will be building and installing packages, including miniCRAN, we recommend that you also install the following binary packages: `gcc-c++` and `gcc-gfortran`.

-   > It's possible your Linux machine already has package dependencies installed.
+   It's possible your Linux machine already has package dependencies installed.
 By way of illustration, on a few systems, only libpng12 had to be installed.

    To see what is currently installed, list the existing packages in /usr/lib64.
 It's common to have a very large number of packages.
 You can do a partial string search to filter on specific filenames (such as lib* for files starting with lib.)